prometheusresearch/baseline-codebase/src/rex.deploy/README.rst

 Deploying the schema
 ====================

-In order to use :mod:`rex.deploy`, we need to add :mod:`rex.deploy` and :mod:`rex.db` to the list of dependencies of the application.
+In order to use :mod:`rex.deploy`, we need to add :mod:`rex.deploy` to the list of dependencies of the application.

 Then we use the ``rex`` command-line tool from package :mod:`rex.ctl`.
 To deploy the schema for :mod:`rex.deploy_demo` application, run::